-The Providence Preservation Society (PPS) was established in 1956 to respond to the proposed demolition of a number of 18th- and early 19th-century houses on College Hill.
-Unlike many historic preservation organizations that were formed to preserve a particular building, PPS has always been an advocate for neighborhood revitalization.
+The Providence Preservation Society (PPS) is a non-profit organization and was established in 1956 to respond to the proposed demolition of a number of 18th- and early 19th-century houses on College Hill.
+Unlike many historic preservation organizations that were formed to preserve a particular building, PPS has always been an advocate for neighborhood preservation and reinvestment.
 From that small neighborhood group, PPS has grown into a multifaceted citywide preservation and planning organization.

 We’ve always believed that quality design contributes to a better quality of place, but we increasingly understand that improvement for some doesn’t mean improvement for all.
-Our reputation was built on revitalizing a historic neighborhood in Providence, which had profound consequences for many people in that neighborhood who lacked resources and power, many of whom were people of color.
+Our reputation has been built on revitalizing historic neighborhoods in Providence, which has had profound consequences for many people who lacked resources and power, many of whom were people of color.
 We are working to acknowledge and accept the preservation movement’s role in displacing vulnerable populations and in upholding a legacy of white supremacy.
 More than ever, our work as a preservation organization must be about learning better ways to work with and support established communities.